nwg/racket-wiki/Intro-Projects.md

 * Bindings for Apple's Core-* Libraries
 * Write a better s-exp diff tool
 * Write bindings to gobject introspection
+* Use the Racket examples on Rosetta Code to make demo.racket-lang.org that show cases programs and snippets written in Racket.

 # Code Improvements